dojo/docs/developer/design/loader.rst

   * rawConfig: the aggregate of all config objects sent to the loader

 That covers the configuration API.
 The various configuration variables that apply to the loader will be discussed in the context of the features they control.
-See xxx for a reference to all loader and dojo configuration variables.
+See `Configuration Reference`_ for a reference to all loader and dojo configuration variables.
 Since the has.js API is also used for configuration, let's look at that next.

 ======